Dermacuro Pain Blocker Vibration Neural Distraction Device

 Nociception is term to describe the detection of painful stimuli.
 Nociceptors are specific receptors within the skin, muscle, skeletal structures, and viscera that detect potentially damaging stimuli.
 The nociceptive inputs are designed to alert the brain of potential dangers that could cause harm – eg: skin penetration – cutting or pricking, extreme heat, cold, mechanical, or chemical signals.

-The sensory conduction pathway through mechanoreceptors in the skin allows for cognitive recognition of vibration occurs through afferent neurons, also known as sensory neurons.
+For non-painful stimuli, the sensory conduction pathway through mechanoreceptors in the skin allows for cognitive recognition of vibration.
+This occurs through afferent neurons, also known as sensory neurons.

 How does the VNDD work to reduce pain?